VerifyTests/DiffEngine/docs/diff-tool.custom.md

 # Custom Diff Tool

-A custom diff tool can be added by calling `DiffTools.AddCustomTool`
+A custom tool can be added by calling `DiffTools.AddCustomTool`

 <!-- snippet: AddCustomTool -->
 <a id='snippet-addcustomtool'/></a>